jadannanwosu/jeneta-website-2025/README.md

 *An overhauled version of my personal website using Quarto*

-When I first made a GitHub pages site, I didn't know how GitHub worked and I had no idea that I could make one simply with an language I already knew.
+When I first made a GitHub pages site, I didn't know how GitHub worked and also I had no idea that I could make one simply using R, a language I already knew.
-I got a template with a theme I liked and called it a day.
 This version is an attempt to make my own truly customized website.